cjteclab/cjteclab/README.md

-# Welcome to My Learning Journey and Portfolio 🦋
+# Welcome to cjteclab and to my personal journey 🦋

 ## My Goals and Motivation